 Fletcher’s other books have ranged from a 2003 novel, Hedonism, set in the crime-filled world of New York’s nightclub scene, to a much more scholarly book about The Big Apple, All Hopped Up and Ready To Go: Music from The Streets of New York 1927-77.
 Published by WW Norton in 2009, it explored the social conditions that inspired, and connected the dots between, such vital musical forms as Afro-Cuban Jazz, the Mambo, Rhythm & Blues, folk rock, punk, hip-hop and disco.

 The positive reception to this book gave Fletcher the confidence to pursue his love of R&B and soul music by penning a much-needed first biography of the genre’s greatest screamer and one of its most conflicted individuals.
 In The Midnight Hour: The Life & Soul of Wilson Pickett, was published by Oxford University Press in 2017 to excellent reviews on both sides of the Atlantic.
 He followed this up with a co-write alongside one of the great survivors of this era, Eddie Floyd: Knock!
 Knock!
 Knock!
-On Wood: My Life In Soul, is to be published by BMG Books in the summer of 2020.
+On Wood: My Life In Soul, published by BMG Books in the summer of 2020.
 Somewhere in this catalogue there sits also the official biography of post-punk originals Echo & The Bunnymen, Never Stop, and a song-by-song discography of The Clash: The Music That Matters.

 In 2005, Fletcher moved from New York City to the Woodstock area in the Catskill Mountains, where he discovered trail running, served two terms on his local school board, and resumed his musical performing non-career by featuring annually in the concept covers group the Catskill 45s.
 In 2016, with his then-wife and 11-year old younger son, he spent a year backpacking around the world, a journey that inspired him to re-evaluate his personal and professional life.
 In an attempt to combine his love of travel with his commitment to fitness (Fletcher is a dedicated runner of roads and trails alike, and a committed vegan), and in the hope that it might be fun, in 2020 he launched the podcast One Step Beyond.
 This follows on the heels of writing, producing and co-hosting 2019’s It’s A Pixies Podcast, which broke new ground by unveiling the recording process of a major act’s new album before the finished songs themselves were ever heard.